 In 2000, Camp Pathfinder alumni, and Rochester locals Scott Forsyth and Trip Pierson helped camp owners the Prewitts, Arthurs and Sladdens create a fund to help boys and girls attend camps Pathfinder and Northway.
 Administered as a 501 (c) (3) scholarship fund through the Rochester Area Community Foundation (RACF), Algonquin Campership Fund (ACF) allows camp alumni, parents and friends to make tax-deductible charitable gifts directly benefitting families and school groups with limited financial resources.
 The Fund also attracts support from family charitable funds and trusts, focused on education, outdoor opportunities for at-risk youth, and conservation-ecology learning and action.
 Fundraising, and the recruitment and review of applicants, is handled by a volunteer steering committee of camp alumni representing many decades of attendance and service.
 Virtually 100% of donations is directed to endowment and direct annual scholarship.

-In 2017-2018, dozens of campers – as individuals and in selected school groups – benefitted from ACF support to attend Northway and Pathfinder.
-The goals for 2017-2018 are to increase the ACF donor base, and to re-engage traditional donors.
-The 2017-2018 summer seasons were typical for ACF: 4 girls and 11 boys attended Northway and Pathfinder summer camps as ACF campership awardees.
-ACF has also developed highly successful outdoor education partnerships with three WNY schools in low-income urban centers: Wilson High School and World of Inquiry in Rochester, and City Honors HS in Buffalo.
-In 2017-2018, these schools sent 380 students to Camp Pathfinder scholastic programs with help from ACF awards.
+While the coronavirus panademic put a halt to summer camp plans this year, we have high hopes for summer 2021.
+Goals for 2020-2021 include increasing the ACF donor base, and to re-engage school group alumni.
+ACF has developed highly successful outdoor education partnerships with three WNY schools in low-income urban centers: Wilson High School and World of Inquiry in Rochester, and City Honors HS in Buffalo.
 Several notable alumni of these school partnerships have gone on to work on the Pathfinder guide staff.

 ACF rank-and-file donor participation inspires greater support from other foundations and family trusts.
 When more alumni give, more current parents give, and more young alumni give, ACF attracts support from more large-scale donors!
 Your giving can also be matched by a donor’s employer.